akka/alpakka/docs/src/main/paradox/hdfs.md

 # Hadoop Distributed File System - HDFS

-The connector offers Flows that interact with HDFS file systems.
+The connector offers Flows and Sources that interact with HDFS file systems.

 For more information about Hadoop, please visit the [Hadoop documentation](https://hadoop.apache.org/).